a review by the Crow.

 A surprisingly good character in an otherwise abysmal movie.

 This is not the movie I expected.
-I think it’s more than a little clear that this review is a little half-arsed, but that’s more to do with the fact that my problems with the movie number far too many for one post.
+I think it’s more than a little clear that this review is a little lower than par, but that’s more to do with the fact that my problems with the movie number far too many for one post.

 It doesn’t look all that promising, however.

-Does this mean that all DCEU movies will be crap?
+Does this mean that all DCEU movies will be equally as bad?
 I hope not, but things don’t bode well.
-Honestly, this movie is so damn bad, there’s not much further down to go.
+Honestly, this movie is so bad, there’s not much further down to go.
 Unlike Costner Kent’s line, let’s hope it’s not all “downhill from here”.